Kathryn Newcomer

 Kathryn Newcomer is an American Political Scientist, author and professor of public policy and public administration.
-She was previously the director of the George Washington University's Trachtenberg School of Public Policy and Public Administration.
+She is the director of the George Washington University's Trachtenberg School of Public Policy and Public Administration.

 Early life and education

 Newcomer graduated with a B.A. in education and an M.A. in political sciences from the University of Kansas.
 Subsequently, she obtained a PhD from the University of Iowa.
 While in Kansas, Newcomer served on the University Senate Libraries Committee.

 Career

 Newcomer started her career as Visiting Assistant Professor at the University of Denver.
 Subsequently, she served as an assistant professor at the University of Nebraska and then joined George Washington University as Professor and Chair of the Department of Public Administration.

 Works

 Newcomer has authored and co-authored different books and various publications.